 - Use a visual regression tool

 You can conduct a manual check by navigating through the site and testing features out on your own.
+You may also need to check for minor updates for bug fixes.
 Of course, this process is time-consuming, and there’s no guarantee you won’t miss something.
 Thus, it’s recommended to use an online visual regression tool that can check for you.
 Using online services can save time and effort while reducing the risk of making a mistake.
 For the best results, you should always rely on a high-quality resource like WP SitePlan.

 WP SitePlan: Your Resource for Safe Updates

-If you’re looking for WordPress management assistance, our team at WP SitePlan is here to help.
+If you’re looking for WordPress management assistance, our team of WordPress experts at WP SitePlan is here to help.
 In addition to performing secure, regular updates, we offer the following services: